 Let me say it right now.
 I do not follow Lizzo.
 I’m aware of her career and fame…

 It is sort of like how the Liberal wings of the mainstream media tried to deceive…

-Conversely, she is a successful and influential black woman who also has some specific responsibilities to her idolizers.
+Conversely, she is a successful and influential black woman with specific responsibilities to her idolizers.
 Due to the message in her lyrics, she represents the feminist community, at least in the body-shaming context.
 Therefore she may be oxymoronic if she helps to give that movement a negative reputation.
 That is one of the biggest misconceptions for young people today.

 So, if a black woman finds herself on a worldwide platform with all eyes on her…

 Then again, she also represents the black community.
-In 2019, we (African people) want to portray black women as strong, independent, educated, self-sufficient entrepreneurs.
+In 2019, we (African people) wanted to portray black women as strong, independent, educated, self-sufficient entrepreneurs.
 We don’t need another black woman to look like a crackhead, prostitute, stripper, hooker, etc. It’s a time for black empowerment.
 So, if a black woman finds herself on a worldwide platform with all eyes on her, she must represent her people in a dignified and intelligent manner.
 Was it a publicity stunt?
 Did she need a publicity stunt?
-Well, in 2019, the rise of the Me Too Movement has furthered the death of chivalry, catcalling, and other gestures that denote sexual objectification.
+Well, in 2019, the rise of the Me Too Movement furthered the death of chivalry, catcalling, and other gestures that denote sexual objectification.
 Meanwhile, Lizzo candidly objectifies herself.